POYKPAC: History and reception

 POYKPAC was formed in January 2006.
 The troupe joined YouTube on April 9, 2006, and it uploaded its first video in June 2006.
 Before creating the channel, Jenn Lyon, Ryan Hunter, and Maggie Ross were students at the University of North Carolina School of the Arts; they later met Taige Jensen and Ryan Hall when moving to New York City, where they formed POYKPAC.
-The troupe was based in Bushwick, Brooklyn, where they lived in close proximity to acquaintances Waverly Films.
+The troupe was based in Bushwick, Brooklyn, where they lived in proximity to acquaintances Waverly Films.
 In May 2007, POYKPAC uploaded Mario: Game Over, which as of November 2022 has 63.2 million views.
 Bilge Ebiri of the magazine New York described the video as an "unholy cross between Raging Bull and Spun" and that it "transcends its sketch-comedy origins and gains a kind of rough epic grandeur".
 The video was nominated for the Best Comedy Video of 2007 in the YouTube Awards, although it did not win the award.
 POYKPAC took part in the Sketchies contest, which was organized by YouTube, in June 2007.

 The troupe uploaded Hipster Olympics to its channel in August 2007, which as of November 2022 has 3.7 million views.
 POYKPAC stated that the video was inspired from Monty Python's Upper Class Twit of the Year sketch.
 Block Magazine, a Brooklyn-based local news magazine, noted that the video shows "is not just a pithy stab at self-caricatures", while PopMatters described the cast as "an overall level of nonchalance and a reticent air of superiority".
 New York noted that the video was "hugely important in the evolution of the hipster joke because it brought the concept of making fun of hipsters to the internet", while Jen Carlson of Gothamist described it as "somehow still funny even though making fun of hipsters isn't even ironically cool anymore".
 The troupe took part in the second Sketchies contest in April 2008, nominating the Voice Talkers video for the final round; they placed second.
 POYKPAC launched Good Morning Internet!, a 15-episode web-series, in June 2008, which aired on the Independent Film Channel (IFC).
 Based on the Canadian Good Morning World television series, it was a morning talk show that included parody and character comedy; it ran for three weeks.
 Actor and filmmaker Michael Swaim described the series as their "crown jewel".
 Comedian Reggie Watts and YouTube personality Caitlin Hill made guest appearances in the show.